Plain English Summary

 Publication and dissemination plan

-It is intended that the results of the study will be reported and disseminated at an international conference and published in a high-impact peer-reviewed scientific journal in August 2019.
+It is intended that the results of the study will be reported and disseminated at an international conference and published in a high-impact peer-reviewed scientific journal.

 IPD sharing statement: